 Before applying to universities, I went to a load of open days - they’re the perfect opportunity to see which uni suits you.
-Here’s 6 reasons to visit Queen’s on 8th September.
+Here are 6 reasons to visit a Queen’s open day.

 1. Get a Feel for Queen’s